damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 title: "GitLab Offboarding"
 ---

+Before starting an offboarding issue, make sure that the team member's resignation or termination has been discussed and cleared with _at least_ the member of the executive team to whom the team member (in)directly reports.
+For [involuntary terminations](/handbook/people-operations/#involuntary-terminations), make yourself familiar with the guidelines in the People Operations handbook.

-Create issue for former team member on the dev server in the [organization issue tracker](https://dev.gitlab.org/gitlab/organization/issues/), and add the following checklist (edit it for applicability to the individual).
+When it is time for offboarding, create issue for former team member on the dev server in the [organization issue tracker](https://dev.gitlab.org/gitlab/organization/issues/), and add the following checklist (edit it for applicability to the individual).
 This list looks strange in this handbook but this is to ensure you can copy paste it into an issue.
 When you paste it in an issue it will have checkboxes that you can click to complete.

 ```